Blackholan/pyCelebi/README.md

 ## Authors

-pyMBHdyn is distributed under the MIT license.
+pyCelebi is distributed under the MIT license.
 See [MIT License](https://en.wikipedia.org/wiki/MIT_License) for more details.
 If you use pyCelebi in a publication, please cite the code paper [Chu et al. +22](https://arxiv.org/abs/2212.13277) and the galpy paper [Bovy +15](https://arxiv.org/abs/1412.3451).

 * [Pierre Boldrini](mailto:boldrini@iap.fr) -- Sorbonne University, Institut d'Astrophysique de Paris (IAP), France